riad-mammadov/YoutubeCloneWebsite/README.md

 # Test

-This repository recreates a clone of Youtube to familiarise myself with HTML & CSS.
+I created a clone of Youtube's home page in order to gain some practise with HTML & CSS